 The slim modern design consists of thin bezels making the BenQ SW240 ideal for a multi-monitor workstation.

-Moreover, a wide range of ergonomics is available including -5°, 20° tilt, up to 140mm height adjustment, swivel by 45° to the left and right, pivot by 90°, and lastly, 100 x 100 VESA mount compatibility.
+Moreover, a wide range of ergonomics is available including -5°, 20° tilt, up to 140mm height adjustment, swivel by 45° to the left and right, pivot by 90°, and lastly, 100x100mm VESA mount compatibility.

 On Amazon, you can also get the shading hood (BenQ SH240) for the monitor separately.

-Turning to the connectivity, there’s a DVI, an HDMI 1.4, and a DisplayPort 1.2 as well as an SD card reader, the headphones jack, and a dual-USB 3.0 hub.
+Connectivity options include DVI, HDMI 1.4, and DisplayPort 1.2, as well as an SD card reader, a headphone jack and a dual-USB 3.0 hub.

 Price & Similar Monitors

-The BenQ SW240 price amounts to $399 MSRP which makes it one of the more affordable displays aimed at professional designers.
+The BenQ SW240 usually goes for around $400, which makes it one of the most affordable Adobe RGB displays.

 |Response Time||5ms (GtG)|